yjhp1016/taichi_LBM3D/README.md

     for i in range(nx)
       geometry[i,j,k]
 ```
-You can specify this input file here:
+You can specify the input file at:
 `solid_np = init_geo('./img_ftb131.txt')`

 ###### set geometry size